The Son as Bridegroom

 Three Laws the Trinity Collapsed Into One

 Scripture uses three different legal categories in its marriage and redemption themes.
-They can overlap in narrative — the book of Ruth blends them — but they are not the same law.
+They can overlap in narrative — the book of Ruth blends them — but they are not the same law and should not be confused.

 Both Parties on the Old Contract Must Die